natural connected prosperous

 In 2007 all surface water areas within the Shire of Augusta Margaret River were proclaimed due to the increasing pressures on these water resources and a need for better management.
 All groundwater resources in the region have also proclaimed.

 In proclaimed areas under the Rights in Water and Irrigation Act 1914 it is illegal to take water from a watercourse or groundwater aquifer without a licence.
-Applications for water licenses are made through the regional offices of the Department of Water.
+Applications for water licenses are made through the regional offices of the Department of Water and Environmental Regulation.

 Prior to applying to the council for a dam development it is important that you contact the regional office of the Department of Water to determine if a water licence is required.
 Contact details are: